 Barcelona is one of the world’s ultimate city break locations.
 No matter what time of year you choose to visit Spain’s second largest city, you will find fabulous sights, fine food and a carnival atmosphere.
 Bursting at the seams with unique experiences, world-renowned works of art, spectacular architecture and sporting excellence, Barcelona is one of Europe’s richest cities and has established itself as a hugely popular global brand.
-Despite its riches, Barcelona is the ideal destination for cheap holidays and millions of tourists take advantage of that every year.
-Here are ten of my favourite reasons to return time and again to Barcelona:
+Here are ten things to do in Barcelona.

 Despite becoming a major tourist hotspot, La Rambla has retained its unique atmosphere and the kilometre stroll from Placa de Catalunya down to the harbour is the perfect introduction to the city.
 Whether you make a few purchases or just absorb the atmosphere, you’ll carry the memory of La Rambla with you long after you leave.

 In the summer, when the hotels and hostels of Barcelona fill up, the more adventurous tourists like to make the short walk down to the beach to find a comfy resting place.
 During the day, the beach is alive with people and has an atmosphere to compete with any city beach in the world.

 Officially a festival of ‘Advanced Music and Multimedia Art, Sonar has evolved into one of Europe’s premier music festivals.
 If you enjoy a bit of a dance to the sounds of artists like Devo, Goldfrapp, Scissor Sisters or The Chemical Brothers, then Sonar could be for you.
 Usually held around the middle of June, it’s a hot one, so bring your sunscreen!

 4. Parc Guell